 The Compensation Committee evaluates the compensation of the Directors annually.
 The Compensation Committee relies primarily on information regarding the director compensation of similar financial institutions.
 Based on this evaluation, the Compensation Committee recommends changes in compensation to the Board of Directors for approval.
-During 2018, the Compensation Committee recommended no changes be made in director stock compensation.

 Non-employee members of the Board of Directors each receive an annual retainer and \$500 per Board meeting attended for service as a member of the Bank's Board of Directors.
-During 2019, the Chairman of the Board's retainer was \$10,000 and other directors' retainer was \$5,000.
+During 2020, the Chairman of the Board's retainer was \$20,000 and other directors' retainer was \$10,000.
 Members of the Audit Committee and Compensation Committee received \$400 per meeting attended.
-Members of all other Bank committees received \$200 per meeting attended during 2019.
-In 2019, the Company formed a Search Committee, consisting of Mr. Byrd, Mr. Gilpin, Ms. Nelson, Mr. Rinker and Mr. Stokely, to oversee the recruitment and retention of the Company's new Chief Executive Officer.
-The committee members each received an agreed of \$4,800 for meetings attended, with exception of Ms. Nelson who received an aggregate of \$4,500.
+Members of all other Bank committees received \$200 per meeting attended during 2020.
+In addition to cash compensation, non-employee members of the Board of Directors receive stock awards in accordance with the Company's Stock Incentive Plan, as disclosed in the footnotes of the table above.